Andy Barr

 Garland Hale "Andy" Barr IV (born July 24, 1973) is an American attorney and politician serving as the U.S. representative for Kentucky's 6th congressional district since 2013.
 A member of the Republican Party, he previously served in the administration of Kentucky Governor Ernie Fletcher.
+Barr launched a bid for US Senate on April 22, 2025.

 Early life and education

 Barr was born in Lexington, Kentucky, the son of Garland Hale Barr III and Rev. Donna R. (Faulconer) Barr.
 The Barr family has been in Lexington for generations, and Barr Street in that city is reportedly named for one of Barr's ancestors.
 His father founded two companies in Lexington, the accounting firm Barr, Anderson and Roberts PLLC, and Merrick Management, Inc, a physician practice firm.
 His mother is a deacon in the Episcopal Diocese of Lexington.
 Barr graduated from Henry Clay High School in Lexington, Kentucky, in 1992.

-He attended the University of Virginia, where, as a contributor to the conservative campus publication The Virginia Advocate, he was highly critical of then-President Bill Clinton for allegedly evading the draft.
+Barr graduated magna cum laude, Phi Beta Kappa from the University of Virginia in 1996 with a B.A. in government and philosophy.
+As a contributor to the conservative campus publication The Virginia Advocate, he was highly critical of then-President Bill Clinton for allegedly evading the draft.
 While in college, he was also an intern for U.S. Senator Mitch McConnell, the Republican National Committee, and the Heritage Foundation.
 He also was a member of Sigma Alpha Epsilon.

-Barr graduated magna cum laude, Phi Beta Kappa from UVA in 1996 with a B.A. in government and philosophy.
 From 1996 until 1998, he worked as a legislative assistant to Jim Talent, then a U.S. Representative from Missouri, where he staffed Talent's service on the Speaker's Health Care Reform Task Force.
 In 2001, Barr earned a J.D. degree from the University of Kentucky College of Law.
 He was president of the Federalist Society at UK Law and was chosen to compete on the Moot Court National Team.

 Law career

 Commencing practice in Lexington, Barr joined the Fayette County Bar Association Young Lawyers Section and co-founded the Lexington Charity Club, a nonprofit organization of young men raising money for charitable causes, with Lee Greer and Rob Lewis.
 In 2002, he joined the liability defense service group and the business litigation service group at the Lexington law firm Stites & Harbison.
-While there, he worked for former Democratic Kentucky Attorney General and future Governor of Kentucky Steve Beshear, who urged him to get involved in state politics.
+While there, he worked for former Democratic Kentucky attorney general and future governor of Kentucky Steve Beshear, who urged him to get involved in state politics.
 Barr and colleague Brad Cowgill were employed by Republican gubernatorial candidate Ernie Fletcher in 2003 to fight charges that Fletcher's running mate, Hunter Bates, did not meet the state's residency requirements for eligibility for the office of lieutenant governor.
 A judge ruled against Bates, and he was dropped from the ticket.